 Mooresville, which was incorporated in 1818, in located in Limestone County and is one of Alabama's most charming small towns.
 With less than 60 residents, the entire town of Mooresville is listed on the National Register of Historic Places.
 Mooresville is also home to Alabama's oldest operational post office, which was built in 1840.

 Wetumpka is the county seat of Elmore County and has less than 7,000 residents.
-Three of Wetumpka's most popular attractions are the Wetumpka Impact Crater, Jasmine Hill Gardens and the historic Bibb Graves Bridge.
+Two of Wetumpka's most popular attractions are the Wetumpka Impact Crater and the historic Bibb Graves Bridge.

 5. Magnolia Springs